-There are three different drive systems for the center deck.
-Model year 2018 and below a spring controls the tension on the drive belt.
+There are twodifferent drive systems for the center deck.
 On the model year 2019 a solid link controls the tension.
 On model year 2020 and above the center deck is driven by a chain.

-7.1.1 - On model year 2019 and Below
+7.1.1 - On model year 2019

 - Remove the tension rod by loosening the jam nuts and shorten the rod to remove the belt.
-Figure 67 - 2.
+Figure 75 - 2.
 The idler can be removed by removing the pin at the bottom of the idler mount.